noaione/yuusha-shoukan-ln/sources/v04/chapter5.md

 some reason, they are now calling me Master.
 In response to my question, Eta and Theta got down on one knee and had their heads lowered as they answered.

-[This life was picked up by Master....
+[This life was picked up by Master...
 Then, I will use this life Master picked up for Master’s cause.]

 [I will serve Master.
 Devote myself to Master.
 I offer my everything to Master... desu.]

-[...Ah, unnn, errr....]
+[...Ah, unnn, errr...]

 [Y-You bustards...
 You just appeared out of nowhere, and now, you’re spouting incomprehensible things!]